Aspirata/ACES-For-Blender/README.md

 ## About ACES:
 ACES is a color management system that is used in the film industry.
 It is a set of tools and standards that help to ensure that the colors in a film are consistent and look natural.

-In a nutshell, it's a cool thing :)
+In a nutshell, it's a cool thing :D

 ## About ACES in this installer:
  - 1.3 Pro